 Tinnitus is defined as the experience of sounds with no external source, most commonly ringing or buzzing, but sometimes experienced as a whooshing, clicking or even music.
 Many people aren’t troubled by the sounds they hear.
 However, for around 10%, the condition has a significant impact on their quality of life which is often linked to stress, anxiety or sometimes depression.

 Alan Hopkirk is an audiologist and an expert in tinnitus.
 Alan attends conferences and seminars across the globe where he meets with leading researchers in Tinnitus and Hyperacusis.
 The knowledge that he gains from these events ensures that his treatments are based on the latest research and recommended protocols.
 In addition, he is able to speak with authority on the subject and offer practical advice.
-Alan is the organiser and host of THIS 2020 (Tinnitus and Hearing Information Show) and in this video, he talks about how the show helps to raise the profile of Tinnitus and Hyperacusis in the UK.
+Alan is the organiser and host of THIS 2020 (Tinnitus and Hearing Information Show) and he is quickly becoming a veteran at hosting online support meetings, having taken part in a considerable number during the COVID-19 lockdown.

 What to Expect

 Please don’t worry about attending a meeting.
 They are friendly and welcoming and you can contribute as much or as little as you want.
 The meetings are organised to help you and we want you to get as much out of them as possible and will be a combination of guided group discussion and short presentations.

 How do I Take Part?

 The meeting will be held on Zoom.
 This is a free online meeting platform which you can access via your phone, iPad, or computer.
 Register your attendance on Eventbrite via bit.ly/tin-july and we will email you with the meeting link 48 hours before the event.
 We look forward to seeing you.